sondande/hw3-mdps-sondande/README.md

    Accordingly so that I could utilize and store the information easily.

 4. Probably about 20 Hours.
-5. We have affirmed to the Honor Code on this Assignment. - Sagana Ondande & Oliver Rippen
+5. We have affirmed to the Honor Code on this Assignment. - Sagana Ondande & Oliver Ripps